• Skip to primary navigation

 Thank You, Earth: A Love Letter to Our Planet

 Touching on subjects from life cycles to weather, colors, shapes, and patterns, this is an ideal resource for science and language art curriculums and a terrific book for bedtime sharing.
-Thank You, Earth is a great choice for Earth Day celebrations, as well as family and group read-alouds.
+Thank You, Earth is a great choice for Earth Day celebrations, as well as family and group read-aloud.

 My Friend Earth